databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 ## Introduction to the GraphX API

 To get started you first need to import GraphX.
-Start the Spark-Shell (by running the following on the root node):
+Start the Spark-Shell by running the following in the terminal from the USB drive:

 <pre class="prettyprint lang-bsh">
-/root/spark/bin/spark-shell
+usb/$ spark/bin/spark-shell
 </pre>

 and paste the following in your Spark shell: